 To introduce strong and reliable mechanism of inactive account deleting, Adaxes provides two built-in Scheduled Tasks: Inactive Computer Deleter and Inactive User Deleter.

-For details, see Delete Inactive Computers from Active Directory.
+For details, see Delete Inactive Computers.

-For details, see Automatically Deprovision Inactive AD Users.
+For details, see Delete Inactive Computers.

 Now you can significantly improve the automated management of group membership.
 For example, you can automate adding users located under a specific OU to a group associated with this OU.